Learn About Husky Palace

 Q: Do you guys require an appointment to see the puppies?

-A: Yes, Husky Palace/Doberman Palace do require you guys to make an appointment.
+A: Yes, Husky/Doberman Palace does require you guys to make an appointment.
 No walk-ins.
 Some people make an appointment a week or a day in advance.
 However, some people have called in the morning and are able to come that same afternoon.
-We are normally available Monday to Saturday all day (yes, you can even come at 10 pm if you have to).
-On Sunday we only have some hours that we are available.
-Since we attend mass these days.

-Q: Does the processing fee/deposit goes towards the adoption fee?
+Q: Does the processing fee goes towards the adoption fee?

-Q: Can I pay the full amount by credit or debit on the website?
+Q: Can I pay the full amount by credit or debit?

 Q: What is the difference between limited and Full AKC registration?